 Sunday Service is an hour of community worship, celebration, caring, and exploration.
 Beginning March 15 we have services in a ZOOM conference – use this URL Sunday Service ZOOM meeting.
-Even though we won’t be together physically, I am sure we will experience community and love on a deeper level.
+Even though we won’t be together physically, we can experience community and love on a deeper level.

 Because we view worship as a free and responsible search for truth and meaning, you won’t find orthodox liturgy at our services.
 Instead, you’ll find a familiar framework that varies as needed to support our worship.
 Our Minister’s messages draw from many sources, and we host guest speakers from a variety of spiritual and secular arenas.

 Our members, adult and youth alike, are active participants―as welcomers, readers, panelists, facilitators, or guest speakers—and we invite any in our audience to express their personal joys or concerns during that part of the service.
 Music is an essential part of our morning Sunday Service because of its power to open paths for spiritual exploration.
 Occasionally, we set the prose aside and build our service entirely around the music.